robert-v/ProcessSpy-docs/src/content/docs/guides/context-menus.md

   - **Terminate**: Sends SIGTERM signal to the selected process to request a graceful termination.
   - **Kill**: Sends SIGKILL signal to the selected process to forcefully terminate it.
   - **Interrupt**: Sends SIGINT sto the selected process to request a graceful termination.
+  - **Abort**: Sends SIGABRT signal to the selected process to request a graceful termination with a core dump.
   - **Quit**: Sends SIGQUIT signal to the selected process to request a graceful termination with a core dump.

-## File Context Menu (Bottom Pane - Files Section)
+## File Context Menu (Inspector Pane - Files Section)
 Right-clicking on a file entry in the bottom pane's Files section opens a context menu with the following actions:
 - **Show in Finder**: Opens the Finder at the location of the selected file.
-- **Open With**: Generates a list of available applications to open the selected file type.
-If no applications are available, the list is empty.
 - **Copy Path**: Copies the full path of the selected file to the clipboard.

-## Connection Context Menu (Bottom Pane - Connections Section)
+## Connection Context Menu (Inspector Pane - Connections Section)
 Right-clicking on a connection entry in the bottom pane's Connections section opens a context menu with the following actions:
 - **Copy Source**: Copies the local address of the selected connection to the clipboard.
 - **Copy Destination**: Copies the remote address of the selected connection to the clipboard.

-## Dylib Context Menu (Bottom Pane - Dylibs Section)
+## Dylib Context Menu (Inspector Pane - Dylibs Section)
 Right-clicking on a dylib entry in the bottom pane's Dylibs section opens a context menu with the following actions:
 - **Show in Finder**: Opens the Finder at the location of the selected dylib.
 - **Copy Path**: Copies the full path of the selected dylib to the clipboard.